Support HealthWatcher.net

 The Revised Statutes of Ontario, 1990 Chapter D.18 is the present Act today.

-The Ontario Health Professions Regulatory Advisory Council (HPRAC) actually sent a report to the Minister of Health in August 1996, and there it sits today, with not a single bit of legislation underway.
+The Ontario Health Professions Regulatory Advisory Council (HPRAC) actually sent a report to the Minister of Health in August 1996, and there it sits today, with not a single bit of legislation underway, or even being considered to update the Act.
+It seems that Elizabeth Witmer has more important things to consider, than to address the alternative health care situation in Ontario.

 E-mail: office@BDDTN.on.ca